JustinsHub/BuyMe/README.md

 # Stretch Goals

-- Once the email has been captured.
-Optimize email marketing.
+- Email promotions
-- Add on features with Meals.
+- Add on features with Meals
 - Other payment method
 - Discount codes